isomerpages/nlb-sure/_read-to-be-sure/2c-rtbs02-perspective1.md

 ---
-title: 'Tight COVID-19 Restrictions — How effective are they?'
+title: 'How effective are they?'
 permalink: /read-to-be-sure/issue2-perspective1/
-breadcrumb: 'Tight COVID-19 Restrictions — How effective are they?'
+breadcrumb: 'How effective are they?'
 third_nav_title: 'Issue #2: COVID-19 Restrictions — The Roads to Recovery'

 ---